HISTORY

 PROGRAM OUTCOMES

-14-To be able to follow the developments in the field of Political Science and International Relations by using at least one foreign language and at least at the European Language Portfolio B1 General level and to be able to report to the relevant people in written and verbal way and communicate with colleagues
+8-To be able to follow the information about Political Science and International Relations by using at least one foreign language and to be able to communicate with colleagues by using this language at least at the European Language Portfolio B2 General level.

 GRADUATION REQUIREMENTS